pietrocaporale/sqlite_management/README.md

 # sqlite_management
-With this code you can read and modify SQLite databases by querying
+With this code you can read and modify SQLite databases by querying.
+Look at the pictures.